-- Disqualification means that you are prohibited from holding or obtaining a driver's licence for a period of time. - Disqualification can only be imposed by a court at sentencing for an offence.

-If you drive while your licence is suspended or revoked or while you are disqualified, you are committing another offence and will disqualified for at least another six months, and your vehicle will be impounded.
+- Disqualification means that you are prohibited from holding or obtaining a driver's licence for a period of time. - Disqualification can only be imposed by a court at sentencing for an offence. - If you drive while you are disqualified or your licence is suspended or revoked, you are committing another offence and will disqualified for at least another six months, your vehicle will be impounded, and you can receive up to 3 months imprisonment or a \$4,500 fine.